psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 ```

-Given the failure of both prosecution cases, an editorial comment was very much called for, highlighting theState's zeal in mounting a prosecution, but arguing that it was not by any means demonstrating a process of "fair" justice.
+Given the failure of both prosecution cases, an editorial comment was very much called for, highlighting the State's zeal in mounting a prosecution, but arguing that it was not by any means demonstrating a process of "fair" justice.

 Remark was also made of a witness to the events at Folly Hall bridge, who was available at Yrok, bit was not presented: a certain Mr. Charles Hearnshaw: